 The intervention group components were:

 Intense training in a diet similar to the Pritikin Eating Plan.
 It was low in fat and very low in saturated fat; high in fruits, vegetables, whole grains, and beans (legumes); and low in sugar and salt.
-Like Pritikin, it also recommended at least 2 servings of fish weekly.
+Like Pritikin, it also recommended at least 2 servings of fish weekly.2.
+Exercise training

-Factors monitored included weight, belly fat, blood pressure, blood sugar, trigylcerides, and cholesterol.
+Factors monitored included weight, belly fat, blood pressure, blood sugar, triglycerides, and cholesterol.
 Regularly, the participants were given oral and written information on the importance of reducing these risk factors.

 “…a significant beneficial intervention effect”